Why charter a yacht and sail the Eastern Peloponesse?

 The picturesque harbor is surrounded by a small seaside settlement and a nice sandy beach.
 A freshwater stream from the mountain pours into the marina, too.
 Shoreside facilities are limited, but there are two mini-market at the harbor where you can find fresh, good quality produce from the surrounding area.
 In addition to wine and other basic supplies, you can find fresh bread brought from the upper city of Leonidio each morning.

 Water for yachts is available on the dock.
 Someone from the municipality comes to the dock every morning and evening to help yachts access water.
-Fuel can be found either by calling the phone numbers that are hanging on various signs along the quay or asking the port authorities.
+As in many yachting destinations in Greece, fuel can be found either by calling the phone numbers that are hanging on various signs along the quay or asking the port authorities.